- These suggestions can help

 Only "un-mute" when you need to speak.

-- Getting help when on an live conference call
+Getting help when on a live conference call

 If there is music, or unwanted background disturbances in your conference, you can get immediate assistance.